 Money: Russian Rubles.
 Many stores accept credit cards, and all stores accept only rubles that you can buy at a number of conveniently located currency exchange points (obmenni punkti) throughout the city.
-You’re likely to get the best exchange rates on Nevsky Prospekt, but be sure to bring along your passport.
+Please be sure to bring along your passport.
 Without a passport you can not change money.
 Most obmenni punkti charge about 50 cents to change money.

 Zoning: 10 administrative okrugs and 123 districts

 Transport:Moscow Metro contains twelve lines, mostly underground with a total of 182 stations.
 The one subway fare is 55 Roubles and the open ours are from 5.35 a.m. to 1.00.
 One can also buy a ticket for ten or more rides.
 Bus: Passage fare for bus, trolley, tram is 45 Rubles - To be paid to the conductor.
 Taxi

 Airports:Sheremetievo 1, Bykovo domestic, Sheremetievo 2, Vnukovo, Domodedovo, Ostefievo International